U.S. raises military aid to Philippines amid sea tension with China

 Goldberg said the third Hamilton-class coast guard cutter would be arriving late next year while an old maritime research ship would be transferred by the middle of 2016.

-Philippine defense and military officials said two U.S. Marines C-130 transport planes and about eight amphibious assault vehicles were also due next year.
+Philippine defence and military officials said two U.S. Marines C-130 transport planes and about eight amphibious assault vehicles were also due next year.